-\cref{fig7a}, depicts the experimental RSSI results compared with the Friis and two-ray ground reflection propagation loss models as well as the downlink throughput when the UAV moves away from the UE, and \cref{fig7b}, shows these parameters when the UAV comes back toward UE.
+\cref{fig6a} depicts the experimental RSSI results compared to the Friis and two-ray ground reflection propagation loss models, as well as the downlink throughput when the UAV moves away from the UE; \cref{fig6b} shows these parameters when the UAV comes back toward the UE.\looseness=-1

-Due to obstruction of the UAV's body, as expected the RSSI was lower when the UAV moved away (180º heading) than when coming back to the UE (0º heading).
-The lower throughput values when coming back are related to a limitation of the Minstrel, which is known to delay the increase of the data rate when the link conditions improve in a short period of time.
-That is why when the UAV was refueled at a specific distance (\cref{fig7a} at 130 m) and the speed test at the same exact coordinates is redone as before, the throughput is improved (to speeds equivalent to the ones obtained when the UAV was moving away from the user).
-Sometimes, restarting the Wi-Fi card was needed to clear the Minstrel history so that an optimal rate was found faster.
-Additionally, when moving away from the UE, the steep decline in throughput is caused by link asymmetry of link (10 dB).
-That is, the MAC acknowledgments (ACKs) are sent at 24 Mbit/s whenever the data packets are received at 24 Mbit/s or above (fast ACK mechanism).
-Even though from A2G there is a good SNR to use higher Modulation Code Schemes (MCSs), it comes at a time when the G2A SNR is too low to allow successful acknowledgments at 24 Mbit/s.
-When it happens, the data packets are "forced" to be sent at lower MCSs so that the ACKs are generated below 24 Mbit/s.
+As expected, due to obstruction of the UAV's body, the RSSI was lower when the UAV moved away (180º~heading) than when the UAV was coming back to the UE (0º~heading).
+The lower throughput values observed during the UAV's return are attributed to a limitation of the Minstrel-HT auto rate mechanism~\cite{6362819}, which is known to delay the increase of the data rate when link conditions improve rapidly.
+However, upon refueling the UAV at a specific distance and repeating the speed test at the same exact coordinates, the throughput improved significantly as depicted in~\cref{fig6b} at 130~m.
+In conclusion, it may be necessary to restart the Wi-Fi card to clear the Minstrel-HT history and expedite the process of finding an optimal rate.
+Furthermore, when the UAV moves away from the UE, a steep decline in throughput occurs, as shown in~\cref{fig6a} between the distances of 300~m and 325~m.
+This decline is primarily due to the asymmetry of the link, with a 10~dB advantage in favor of the downlink resulting from the differences in Tx power.
+Specifically, the MAC acknowledgments (ACKs) are sent at 24~Mbit/s whenever data packets are received at 24~Mbit/s or higher using the fast ACK mechanism.
+Although there is a favorable SNR for higher MCSs in the A2G direction, eventually the G2A SNR becomes too low to support successful acknowledgments at 24~Mbit/s.
+Consequently, the data packets are "forced" to be sent at lower MCSs to ensure that the ACKs are generated below 24~Mbit/s.\looseness=-1